Table of Contents

 By mailing or faxing Form SS-4, Application for Employer Identification Number.

 This part explains whether you have to file an income tax return and when you file it.
 It also explains how you pay the tax.

-You have to file an income tax return for 2012 if your net earnings from self-employment were $400 or more.
-If your net earnings from self-employment were less than $400, you still have to file an income tax return if you meet any other filing requirement listed in the Form 1040 instructions.
+You have to file an income tax return for 2016 if your net earnings from self-employment were $400 or more.
+If your net earnings from self-employment were less than $400, you still have to file an income tax return if you meet any other filing requirement listed in the Instructions for Form 1040.

 File your income tax return on Form 1040 and attach Schedule C or Schedule C-EZ.
 Enter the net profit or loss from Schedule C or Schedule C-EZ on page 1 of Form 1040.
 Use Schedule C to figure your net profit or loss from your business.
 If you operated more than one business as a sole proprietorship, you must attach a separate Schedule C for each business.
 You can use the simpler Schedule C-EZ if you operated only one business as a sole proprietorship, you did not have a net loss, and you meet the other requirements listed in Part I of the schedule.

 You may be able to file your tax returns electronically using an IRS e-file option.
 Table 1-1 lists the benefits of IRS e-file.
 IRS e-file uses automation to replace most of the manual steps needed to process paper returns.
 As a result, the processing of e-file returns is faster and more accurate than the processing of paper returns.
 As with a paper return, you are responsible for making sure your return contains accurate information and is filed on time.

 Using e-file does not affect your chances of an IRS examination of your return.

 You can file most commonly used business forms using IRS e-file.
 For more information, visit IRS.gov.

 Download the free IRS2Go app to your smart phone and use it to check your refund status.

 Call 1-800-829-1954 for automated refund information, and follow the recorded instructions.